codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 * [ ] Upon Registration add onto your user a variety of claims
 * [ ] Assign users upon registration to a "MEMBER" user role.
 * [ ] Create a controller called *ProductsController* that allows you to do the standard CRUD operations on Products (you are allowed to scaffold, if you wish).
-	* [ ] Make this Products Controller accessible only by Authorized/Logged in users
 	* [ ] Make the Register and the Login Actions in the AccountController accessible by anonymous users
 * [ ] Upon login, If the User is a member, redirect them to a Shopping landing page (you will have to create this)
 * [ ] Upon login, If the user is an Admin, Redirect them to an Admin Dashboard that displays all of the products that are